benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   alt-text:"A sandy, pebbly beach at low tide.
 Beyond the rocks on one side, another beach and green hills can be seen."
 %}

+This small beach is cut off from Langland at high tide.
+There is a cafe at the top.
+Not much parking.

 - Date: 4 November 2022
 - Location: [Rotherslade Bay on Open Street Map](https://www.openstreetmap.org/#map=17/51.567/-4.007)